Asvoria/trust_Kiosk_Rpi_loop/README.md

 !["The Evolution of Trust"](https://i.imgur.com/kde760y.png)

+This is a modification to put the game into Raspberry Pi Kiosk mode.
+The whole game is running offline in loop.

 #	PLAY IT HERE: [http://ncase.me/trust/](http://ncase.me/trust/)

 *The Evolution of Trust* is dedicated to the public domain, and is made thanks to the many Creative Commons & open source resources out there!
 Here is a full list of music, sounds, and code used: